 Q: What should I look for in a ghostwriter?

 The best ghostwriters are professional, proven, dependable, discreet, collaborative, supportive and deadline-oriented.
-Most important, the ideal writer understands your project and will work well with you!
+Most importantly, the ideal writer understands your project and will work well with you!
 Obviously, chemistry and a good 'fit' are important.

 Q: Will the ghostwriter help me find a publisher?